 No two families are the same.
 Estate Planning appropriate for one family may not work for another household.
-This is especially true if your family has some non-traditional elements because the courts may not distribute your estate as you wish.
-Therefore, in cases where you don’t have the traditional nuclear family, extra estate planning may be needed to ensure your wishes are carried out.
+It’s especially true if your family has some non-traditional elements that may influence courts to distribute your Estate differently than you wished.
+Therefore, more Estate Planning may be needed to ensure your wishes are carried out.

 When You Need a Non-Traditional Family Estate Planning Attorney

 - You’re a grandparent raising a grandchild through an informal custodial arrangement.
 Courts may not recognize an informal custody agreement or may not see your grandchild as your next of kin.
 Even with a Will, others may step forward to make a claim.
 If your child is a minor, you’ll also want to name a guardian.
 You ensure a responsible adult will look out for the best interests of your grandchild.

 - You have adopted children.
 Courts should treat adopted children as next of kin.
 However, if there are any issues with the paperwork or if anyone contests the will, your children may appreciate having extra levels of support and protection under the law.

 - You are a same-sex couple.
 Although same-sex marriage is the law of the land today, courts did not recognize same-sex marriages and civil unions for years.
 If you married before 2015, you might use Wills, Trusts, and other legal instruments to ensure your spouse gets their rightful inheritance.

 - You are unmarried but living together.
 Couples living together do not enjoy the same privileges and rights as married couples.
 It’s true even for unmarried couples who

 - have been together for an extended period; or